-5 Seafood Staples to Add to Your Grocery List This WeekArticle posted in: Diet & Nutrition
+5 Healthy Seafood Staples to Add to Your Grocery List This WeekArticle posted in: Nutrition South Beach DIY

 If you made a checklist of the most valuable attributes for healthy foods to eat when you’re trying to lose weight, fish would hit on nearly every one.
 Seafood is nutrient-dense, so it delivers a high concentration of vitamins and minerals with few calories.